Ivan-Johnson/Job-Queue/README.md

 specify how many resources a command requires using the `--slotsuse` option.

-Much like [Task Spooler](http://vicerveza.homeunix.net/~viric/soft/ts/), Jörmungandr ensures that the total number of resources required by all of the currently running jobs does not exceed the maximum.
+Much like [Task Spooler](http://vicerveza.homeunix.net/~viric/soft/ts/), this project ensures that the total number of resources required by all of the currently running jobs does not exceed the maximum.
 Unlike Task Spooler, however, the list of resources are enumerated and a variable is set in the executed command's environments, telling them exactly which resources they